dsc-courses/dsc80-2023-wi/syllabus.md

 - Using code provided in class, by the textbook or any other assigned reading or video, with attribution
 - Google searching for documentation on Python or `pandas`
 - Working together with other students on assignments without copying or sharing answers
-- Posting a question about your approach to a problem on Campuswire, without sharing your code
+- Posting a question about your approach to a problem on Ed, without sharing your code

 ### How can I be sure that my actions are NOT considered cheating?